Macalester College scales back reopening plan, will start fall semester online

 Under the changes announced Monday, only new students — first years and transfers — and international students will be permitted to live in campus dormitories during the first half of the semester, which starts Sept.
 2. This will reduce dorm occupancy to one student per room, allowing them to quarantine in place if necessary.

 The school will implement a “quiet period” for students living on campus, starting from when they arrive in late August until Sept.
 16. All classes will be taught remotely during this time.
-Afterward, faculty will decide whether to bring back classroom instruction.
+Afterward, faculty will decide whether to bring back classroom instruction for first-year students.

 Macalester officials are also urging students who will live in residence halls to self-quarantine for two weeks before their arrival.
 All students will be tested twice for COVID-19, once upon their arrival to campus and a second time within two weeks.
 Frequent travel to and from campus is discouraged.